AJarombek/hadoop-prototypes/mapreduce/runninglocation/src/README.md

 ### Overview

-Source code the MapReduce Java/Gradle project.
+Source code for the MapReduce Java/Gradle project that computes the total miles run at each location.

 ### Files